-RMS may have approval to impact on certain heritage items during construction.
-If you discover a heritage item and you are unsure whether an approval is in place or not, STOP works and follow this procedure.
+RMS may have approval or specific safeguards in place (apart from this procedure) to impact on certain heritage items during construction.
+If you discover a heritage item and you are unsure whether an approval or safeguard is in place, STOP works and follow this procedure.